iamalexchip/pomodoro-with-me/frontend/README.md

 ### API_URL

 The graphql api url.
 This value defaults to `http://localhost:5000/graphql`.
-There isn't a need to set it when developing locally unless the backend is on another url
+There isn't a need to set it when developing locally unless the backend is on another url.

 > If you are going to work in the backend see configurations documentation here